Bitcoin and How It Works

 I am not a Bitcoin, crypto, or financial expert.
 I'm just someone sharing what I know.
 I encourage you to do research before getting into the crypto ocean.

 If I made any mistakes in this article, please educate me by leaving a comment!
-Thank you for your support!
+I appreciate your support!